mawadahfariis/first-repo/README.md

 # first-repo
-this is mt first repository
+this is my first repository